 As always the name is connected with the other components.
 On the next page we see the Virtual Lab info – and can change to the right Virtual Lab as necessary.

 I always do the email notification – especially when things are first configured!
-The Backup file integrity-check is quite interesting as it does a CRC check of the VMs.
+The Backup file integrity check is quite interesting as it does a CRC check of the VMs.
+It can take a bit of time but not so much when a few small VMs are in the job.

 Next we will see the schedule of operation.

 As you can see, I enable, and select the job that it is associated with.
-Next is the Summary screen.
+Next is the Summary screen and we just Next or Finish through it.

 Now we have an application group created, a virtual lab created, and now a SureBackup job.
 Ready for some testing!

-In the first draft the test showed that things didn’t work.
+The first test showed that things didn’t work.
 So I created a troubleshooting section below that may help you out.

 You can wait for the linked job to run, and the SureBackup job will follow it.
 The email is often very useful for troubleshooting as well as knowing things worked.